 **SEE VIDEO BELOW FOR FULL DEMONSTRATION**

-The objective of the Allédyne modification of the Boss SD-1 Super OverDrive is to provide the recording guitarist / musician with a single, affordable, hot-rodded, yet versatile overdrive pedal to set up a tailored guitar sound for backing / rhythm guitar performance and bed tracking.
-While this pedal mod can certainly be used for soloing and stacking with other pedals, it is clearly designed to remain within the overdrive range.
+The Allédyne modification of the Boss® SD-1 Super OverDrive provides the recording guitarist/musician with a single affordable hot-rodded versatile overdrive pedal.
+With this single pedal, one has the ability to set up a tailored guitar sound for backing/rhythm guitar performance and bed tracking.
+While this pedal mod can certainly be used stacked with other pedals or alone for soloing, it is clearly designed to stay within the overdrive range.
 That being said however, turning the knobs up all the way will, without question, rock the house. . .
 It gets seriously meaty.

 Circuit modded features include: